Creating, Designing, Developing, Deploying, Delivering

 Built a deterministic daily task and rewards system centered around task priority and same-day completion.
 Tasks are grouped into daily priority levels and rendered through a custom calendar interface.
 Completing all tasks for a given level on the day they are due earns a reward for that level.
 Rewards follow a full lifecycle (earned, redeemed, completed) and are tracked immutably for historical reference.
-The system prevents retroactive reward creation, avoids cross-level reward leakage, and allows for redemption whenever I feel like treating myself to an hour of gaming, etc. Recurring goals generate daily tasks automatically, and rewards are redeemed manually without overwriting prior state.
+The system prevents retroactive reward creation, avoids cross-level reward leakage, and enforces strict same-day eligibility rules.
+Recurring goals generate daily tasks automatically, and rewards are redeemed manually without overwriting prior state.

 Pickled Pirates @ Estranged Drags is a YouTube series capturing the chaos, camaraderie, and burnout-fueled fun of the crew at the Estranged Drags event.
 From late-night wrenching to questionable decisions, it’s a raw look at the garage life, friendships, and the ridiculous moments that make it all worth filming.
 The series wraps up this week with the final episode dropping soon.